plapornik/HHC2018/terminals/LethalForensicELFication.rst

 Our Solution
 ------------
+Using the hint as a starting point, our aim was to look at historical artifacts to see if any contained information about the elf.

+The bash history obtained using the ``history`` command showed that the **vim** text editor was used but contained no information about the elf.

-When using the command ``ls`` only ``runtoanswer`` appears.
-Thus, we used the command ``ls -a`` to display all items even the ones beginning with a '.' character.
+We then looked at the current directory.
+The ``ls`` command only returned the ``runtoanswer`` file.
+Thus, we used the command ``ls -a`` to display all items including lines beginning with a '.' character.
+The output was as follows:

 .. code-block:: none

  .  ..  .bash_history  .bash_logout  .bashrc  .profile  .secrets  .viminfo  runtoanswer

-Thus we can see there's a vim artifact called .viminfo
+We can see there's a vim artifact called .viminfo

-Using the command ``cat .viminfo`` and then through then scrolling through the document, we found the following info:
+After using the command ``cat .viminfo`` and scrolling through the output, we found the following infoformation:

 .. code-block:: none
+  :emphasize-lines: 2,3

  # Search String History (newest to oldest):
  ?
 Elinore